I was talking with a friend the other day and he said the problem with democracies is that policy can swing 180 degrees with each election.

 This is quite different, by the way, from China.

 China used to be willing to mint billionaires, but they figured out it was harming the majority of the population, so they are dealing with it.
 This is one of the reasons why China has won, and the US has lost.
-(Another part is that China doesn’t talk about free markets, but actually has them, while the West talks about them but makes sure they never happen.)
+(Another factor is that China doesn’t talk about free markets, but actually has them, while the West talks about them but makes sure they never happen.)

 Neoliberalism is in the process of ending, but until the ur-rule of always making the rich richer by screwing everyone else ends, the most important part of the oligarchical state will continue.
-What’s really happening under Trump is the tech-oligarchs taking lead trace away from the banking oligarchs.
+What’s really happening under Trump is the tech-oligarchs are taking the lead trace away from the banking oligarchs.
 It’s an internal shuffle of power, while the looting continues.

-1. Feral Finster
+Feral Finster

 The arc of history does not bend towards justice.
 It bends towards power.